edlink/docs/guides/v2.0/design-considerations.md

 ## Not All Systems are Created Equal

+Not every system provides the same breadth or depth of data to Edlink.
+As such, there are some quirks you might want to take into consideration for your implementation.

 ### Roles

 Not every system gives us the data needed to determine a **[Person](../../api/v2.0/models/external/person)**'s roles.
 In these cases, `roles` will be an empty array.